Zai holes, Tumbukiza, roof gardens, circle gardens, vertical gardens.

 I once grew some very tasty tomatoes using elephant manure!

 I think Sifuna’s choice to grow kale is an excellent idea, as kale is very nutritious and contains particularly high levels of vitamin A which is often deficient in the diets of people in Sub-Saharan Africa.

 I think it would be good to try Moringa oleifera PKM-1 (and perhaps PKM-2) in Zai holes.
 Moringa produces edible and saleable pods and nutritious leaves, plus animal fodder, and highly sought after honey.
 In holes of this size, and with a buried plastic bottle or bottles with holes in them, or clay pots, used for irrigation, perhaps three or even five moringa PKM-1 plants could be grown per Zai hole.
 Another possibility that could work well would be two or three moringa plants, with one or two nitrogen-fixing pigeon pea plants Cajanus cajan growing taller and above them, in each hole.
 The hole would then produce for two or three years, or perhaps longer.
 Hopefully other plants such as Celosia argentata, amaranth and many others will be tested in the future.

 Crop rotation could be practised with Zai holes.
-This could be growing a nitrogen-fixing legume such as cowpeas, followed by a cereal such as maize, and repeated.
+This could be growing a nitrogen-fixing legume such as cowpeas, followed by a staple such as maize/sorghum/millet or cassava, and repeated.